 By harnessing the combinatorial power of digital, physical and biological technologies, however, the Fourth Industrial Revolution (4IR) presents a way for manufacturing to increase its competitiveness and contribution to regional economies, while at the same time helping to deliver on the United Nations Sustainable Development Goals (UN SDGs).

+The Accelerating Sustainable Production project serves as a guide for optimising the benefits of the Fourth Industrial Revolution in production, helping countries and businesses achieve sustainable growth and contribute toward the achievement of the UN SDGs.
 In 2017, the project team published a white paper on the technological opportunities presented by the Fourth Industrial Revolution to generate triple bottom line value across four manufacturing industries, including qualitative sustainability assessments of technological developments, regional considerations, case studies and an initial quantitative model linked to the UN SDGs and metrics.

 The goal of the Accelerating Sustainable Production project is to enable the transformation of production systems to be more efficient and increase net welfare gains while preserving natural resources and continuing to enhance human wellbeing.
 To enable this transformation the project will serve as a multi-stakeholder platform that will enable countries and businesses to identify best ways to achieve sustainable economic growth while supporting their international commitments such as the COP21 Paris Agreements and the United Nations Sustainable Development Goals (SDGs).